Understanding Breast Cancer Recurrence Rates

 These cells can begin to grow right away or can remain dormant for many years before beginning to grow and travel further through the body.

-Many recurrences are detected in the five years after diagnosis, especially after triple negative breast cancer.
+Many breast cancer recurrences are detected in the five years after diagnosis, especially after triple negative breast cancer.
 However, recurrence can occur more than 20 years after the first diagnosis.

 Breast cancer survivors are at risk for developing new cancers for a number of reasons – whatever caused the original cancer could still be having an effect, either on second primaries in the same organ, or on related cancers in other organs.
 This can be due to genetic predisposition, as is sometimes the case with breast cancer.